 - Red, Yellow, or Blue Watercolor Paint (Stockmar Paints are recommended, but high-quality artist tubes work just as well.
 Use Carmine Red, Lemon Yellow, and Ultramarine Blue.)

-- 16 oz mason jar for water (canning jars and recycled glass jars with a wide mouth work well.)
+- 16 oz mason jar for water (canning jars and recycled glass jars with wide mouths work well).

 - A rag or small towel